satbyy/go-noto-universal/README.md

 3. Vertical text layout is not supported for CJK, Dogra, Mongolian, Nandinagari, Nüshu and Tangut, even though the upstream Noto Fonts has the support because fonttools does not support merging with `vmtx`/`vhea`.
-4. Go Noto Current has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
+4. Go Noto Kurrent has limited support for CJK -- it offers the full Unihan IICore subset plus more glyphs, so it should work ok-ish for daily use but there can be missing glyphs.
 As before, vertical text writing is not supported with this font.
 5. Duployan has limited glyphs, also to avoid GSUB overflow.
 Cursive connections, contextual forms,